carlosonunez-vmw/demoland-tmc-self-managed/README.md

    Your output should contain `Hello from Docker!`

-#### Deploy TKG Infrastructure
+#### Deploy TKG Management Cluster

 ##### Summary

 We're now ready to deploy TKG!
-Let's do it.
+Let's start with the management cluster.

 ##### Instructions